elifesciences-publications/Brugia_metabolic_network/README.md

 # Brugia_metabolic_network
-Files pertaining to our paper on the genome-scale metabolic network reconstruction for Brugia malayi.
+Files pertaining to our paper on the genome-scale metabolic network reconstruction for Brugia malayi
+- Curran, Grote et al., 2020.
+"Modeling the metabolic interplay between a parasitic worm and its bacterial endosymbiont allows the identification of novel drug targets", _eLife_ https://doi.org/10.7554/eLife.51850

 Model files
 ===========